 What is a forest share?

-We make sure than when you buy your share, all expenses for the next 30 years are included.
-After that, we will use the small income generated by the forest to pay for the maintenance that it may require.
+After 30 years, we will use the small income generated by the forest to pay for any maintenance it may require.

 If the forest makes any profits, where does that money go?